-Editor’s Note: Further evaluation is FFS.

 6.32 Solution #32: Remediation of unauthenticated (D)DOS in S&F (Alternatives to Solution #21)

 6.32.1 Introduction

 Solution #21 for the remediation of unauthenticated (D)DOS in S&F adds a round-trip and the associated delay.
 The following solutions as in Option 1 and Option 2 aim to remove the additional round-trip.